-Recently I came across a survey of small business owners done by Oracle that showed security at the bottom of small business owners’ list of worries/concerns, for their business, if it’s even on their radar at all.
-So I started looking more and more at what small business owners are doing overall to protect themselves, and this survey from Oracle matched up with the lack of security measures being implemented by many small businesses.
+Recently I came across a survey of small business owners done by Oracle that had small business owners list their greatest stressors, and surprisingly security was second to last.
+So I started looking more and more at what small business owners are doing overall to protect themselves, and the rankings in the Oracle survey seem to match up with the apparent lack of security measures being implemented by many small businesses.
 For example, this graph shows the percent of small business owners that have implemented various security controls as of March 2017.

 This makes sense when you take into account that 87% of small business owners say that they don’t believe they are at risk of a cyber attack (Manta).
 Considering we are a company that works with small businesses every day, we absolutely know that many don’t have the resources to hire a dedicated IT person and IT services from an outside company will not be the first thing they spend their money on, but in most cases this isn’t the best course of action for your business.
 I think we start every post about cybersecurity with the same advice, and this post is no different.
 You are not too small to experience a cyber attack.
 If you have data, cyber criminals want it, and you should be making every possible effort to keep them from it.